CFT-approach to Rotating Field Lumps in Attractive Potential: Q-tube solutions

 For convenience, we introduce new dimensionless variables similarly as in \cite{1970JMP....11.1336A}

 In terms of these variables, we obtain a field equation which does not depend on \(\omega\), \(\lambda\):

 In general, these equations can be solved only numerically, but for \(n \gg 1\) there might be a possibility of deriving an analytical approximation, as in the case of vortex solutions \cite{Bolognesi:2005zr}.
-For the purpose of finding an analytical solution, it is often useful to study the first integral
+For the purpose of finding an analytical solution, it is often useful to study integral condition